watson-intu/self-sdk/docs/workshops-devcon/3/lab-docs/workshop_3.md

   * If you're using Windows, the variable is `"m_Libs" : [ "platform_win", "workshop_three_plugin"],`
 4. Locate `EmotionAgent` in the `body.json` file, and notice the `m_NegativeTones` and `m_PositiveTones` strings.
 To understand the tone of the input, these strings are compared to OnTone().
 5. Change EmotionAgent to WorkshopThreeAgent or the name you gave your class.
 The instructions use WorkshopThreeAgent, so the Type_ field is `"Type_" : "WorkshopThreeAgent"`.
+6. Now find the `"m_EmbodimentCreds":{ ... }`, and replace this with the `"m_EmbodimentCreds":{ ... }` copied from the robot gateway.
-6. Save your changes.
+7. Save your changes.
-7. Return to the directory for you platform in the `/bin` directory, and run one of the following commands:
+8. Return to the directory for you platform in the `/bin` directory, and run one of the following commands:
   * If you're using OS X, run `pwd`.
   * If you're using Windows, run `cd`.
-8. Run the following commands:
+9. Run the following commands:
   * `export LD_LIBRARY_PATH={$HOME}/Self/self-sdk-develop/bin/mac`
   * `export LD_LIBRARY_PATH=*the path returned in Step 7*`
-9. ** For OSX** In the `mac` directory, run Self by issuing the following command: `./self_instance -c 0 -f 0`.
+10. ** For OSX** In the `mac` directory, run Self by issuing the following command: `./self_instance -c 0 -f 0`.
-10. ** For Windows**  Run Self by clicking Local Windows Debugger in Visual Studio
+11. ** For Windows**  Run Self by clicking Local Windows Debugger in Visual Studio

 ## After DevCon ends